Do I Need Drainage for Inground Trampolines in Ireland?

 As a general rule you will not require drainage for most inground or flatground trampoline installations.
 However, if there is excessive rainfall or if the soil type in your garden creates very slow drainage it may be beneficial to install a drainage system.

-When Drainage May Be Required When Drainage Will Not Be Required
+When Drainage May Be Required | When Drainage Will Not Be Required |

-if your garden is close to the water table level, and you have issues with slow-draining water from your garden
+if you have heavy, non-porous soil in your garden, for example heavy clay if your garden is close to the water table level, and you have issues with slow-draining water from your garden |

-no excessive pooling of water on surface of soil
+normal loose soil, no excessive pooling of water on surface of soil even after heavy rainfall the water quickly drains away. |

 Drainage Solutions for Inground Trampolines